silvino00/TutorialDesign/README.md

 In this section I am going to show you some tips to make your tutorial better and make the players not want to pass it.

 #### --> **People don't want to be teached**
-Something very important to keep in mind is that when someone run a game only want play.
-Most of the people come from work, shcool or just a long day of working, so what they want is forget everything and stop paying attention to anything else.
+Something very important to keep in mind is that when someone run a game he/she only wants to play.
+Most of the people come from work, school or just a long day, so what they want is forget everything and stop paying attention to anything else.
 So that, the perfect tip would be "Don't teach, but let them learn".
 A perfect way of doing this is by aplying the tangencial learning, which is a process by which people self-educate if a topic is exposed to them in a context that they already enjoy.

 #### --> **Keep the flow going**
 First of all it's important to explain what "flow" in videogames means.
 We can define it as a mental state where a person is absolutely concentrated, unaware of the surroundings and using every mental process on what they are doing.
 The objective is that the player does not even realize that he has been playing for two hours.

-So, by aplying this concept, our objective is reaching a flowing tutorial by increasing the challenge as the player gets skilled.
+So, by applying this concept, our objective is reaching a flowing tutorial by increasing the challenge as the player gets skilled.
 Put across a challenge.
 Let the player deal with it.
 Put another once he has reached the ability to overcome it.
 Flow between the overwhelm of a new challenge, the light struggle to complete it and the excitement of overcome.

 <img src="https://github.com/silvino00/TutorialDesign/blob/master/Images/Learning_curve.png?raw=true" height="320">